-The Ultimate Guide to Tipping in Canada
+The Importance of Tipping and Proper Etiquette in Canada

-As a new Canadian or a novice tip-giver, you may wonder how much to tip in certain situations.
-In a recent survey about ‘tip creep’, more than 60 percent of Canadians say they get asked to give more.
+As a new Canadian or a novice tip-giver, you may wonder about tipping in Canada in certain situations.
+In a survey on tipflation conducted by Hardbacon, more than 60% of Canadians said they felt manipulated by payment terminals into giving larger tips.
 Further, those requests come more often and at stores that didn’t seek out tips before.
-Now, businesses often build a tip into their services and more of them seek out these extras more openly.
+Follow our tips to make sure you don’t accidentally offend anyone while trying to show your generosity!

-Why Should I Give Tips to Service Workers in Canada?
+Why Should I Give Tips?

 Canadians commonly tip workers as a way to show their appreciation for good service.
 While you can make a personal choice, Canadians have several reasons for giving tips to service workers.
 At times, it incentivizes better service, but in many professions, employees expect tips since they form a significant part of their wages.

-Tipping in Canada to Get a Better Service
+To Get a Better Service

 First, tips can serve as a direct feedback mechanism for service workers.
 When individuals receive tips for exceptional service, it reinforces their efforts and motivates them to provide excellent service to customers.
 By tipping generously, you acknowledge and reward the hard work and dedication of these individuals.

-Tipping to recognize the Value of Service
+To Recognize the Value of Service

 Service workers, such as waitstaff, bartenders, delivery drivers and hotel staff, often work long hours and perform physically demanding tasks.
 Tipping in Canada recognizes the value of their service beyond their base wages.
 It allows customers to express gratitude for the extra effort put in by these workers to ensure a positive experience.

-Tipping to supporting livelihoods
+Tipping to Support Livelihoods

-Quebec | $12.20 for tipped employees $15.75 for everyone else |
+$15.75 for everyone else

 Tipping Etiquette in Various Settings